ldpbuaa/ldpbuaa.github.io/_pages/about.md

 # 🔥 News
+- *2025.09*: &nbsp;🎉🎉 One paper is accepted by Transactions on Mobile Computing.
 - *2025.09*: &nbsp;🎉🎉 Two papers (one first author) are accepted by NeurIPS 2025.
 - *2025.08*: &nbsp;🎉🎉 One co-authored paper is accepted by EMNLP 2025 (main conference).
 - *2025.04*: &nbsp;🎉🎉 One co-authored paper is accepted by CVPR 2025.